The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

 \subsection{Estimate based on a GRB population model}

 We also provide an estimate of the rate of GRB\,221009A-like events based on the state-of-the-art model for the population of long GRBs described in \cite{Ghirlanda2022}.
-This model predicts the intrinsic properties of the population of long GRBs, such as their luminosity function and cosmic rate, as obtained by reproducing the observed distributions of the properties of bursts detected by \textit{Fermi}/GBM and {\it CGRO}/BATSE, and the distributions of rest-frame properties of a flux-limited sample of bright GRBs detected by {\it Swift}/BAT \citep{Salvaterra2012}.

-By sampling the posterior distribution of the model population parameters (Tab.~1 in \citealt{Ghirlanda2022}), we estimate the probability of occurrence of an event with an isotropic-equivalent luminosity $L\ge L_{\star}$ within a redshift $z\le z_{\star}$, where ($L_{\star}$, $z_{\star}$) correspond to the values of GRB\,221009A.
+This model predicts the intrinsic properties of the population of long GRBs, such as their luminosity function and cosmic rate, as obtained by reproducing the observed distributions of the properties of bursts detected by \textit{Fermi}/GBM and CGRO/BATSE, and the distributions of rest-frame properties of a flux-limited sample of bright GRBs detected by {\it Swift}/BAT \citep{Salvaterra2012}.
+By sampling the posterior distribution of the model population parameters (Table~1 in \citealt{Ghirlanda2022}), we estimated the probability of occurrence of an event with an isotropic-equivalent luminosity $L\ge L_{\star}$ within a redshift of $z\le z_{\star}$, {where $L_{\star}=10^{54}$ erg s$^{-1}$ \citep{Burns2023} and $z_{\star}=0.15$ correspond to the values of GRB\,221009A.} With these values, we sampled the population model posterior probability {and derived a mean rate of 1 every 18\,400 yr (or 1 every 3150 yr as 90$^{\rm th}$ percentile estimate).}

-Given the brightness of GRB\,221009A, which saturated the GBM detectors, it is hard to evaluate its peak luminosity as well as the spectrum during the main emission event.
-Based on a preliminary analysis of Konus data, the spectrum during the unsaturated emission episode corresponding to 184--200 s (from the GBM trigger, that is, preceding the brightest pulse), is best fit with a Band function with a low-energy photon index $-1.09\pm0.01$, high-energy photon index $-2.60\pm0.06$ and an observer-frame peak energy $1060\pm 30$ keV \citep{frederiks22}.
-According to the GBM preliminary data analysis \citep{2022GCN.32642....1L}, the estimated peak flux measured in the 10--1000 keV band at 238.8 s (around the brightest time) is $\sim 2385 \pm 3$ ph s$^{-1}$ cm$^{-2}$.
-By assuming this photon flux, and the same spectrum as that reported by Konus in the previous time interval, we estimate $L_{\star}\gtrsim 6\times 10^{52}$ erg s$^{-1}$, where we set $z_{\star}=0.151$.

-With these values, considering that the luminosity is only a lower limit, we sampled the population model posterior probability and derived a rather less extreme 90$^\mathrm{th}$ percentile upper limit on the rate of occurrence of GRB\,221009A-like bursts of less than 1 in 22 years.